 Kari Witthuhn-Henning is the founder of the Appleton Seed Library, an Outagamie County Master Gardener, avid seed saver and a budding herbalist.
 She believes that some of the most profound teachings and healing come from working on the land with plants.
 Blending the arts, sustainability, intentional living and community collaboration are what fuels her creative endeavors.
 To that end, Kari offers classes and educational nature walks to help people explore and deepen their connection to what grows in the beautiful Fox Cities, Wisconsin.

-In the 4th episode of the Planitonapostit Podcast, I am sitting down with Kari Witthuhn-Henning with Appleton Seed Library.
+In this episode, I sit down with Kari Witthuhn-Henning with Appleton Seed Library.
 Kari and I had a delightful conversation about seed-to-table as an emerging trend in meetings and events.
 Kari had a lot of amazing ideas to over on this trend, and I always admire how passionate she is about master gardening.
 Check out our chat!

 Kari’s tips on leveraging seed-to-table on your events:

 - Ensure that you allow your event the time it needs to cultivate crop in enough time